-Board Liaisons to Committees
+Board Liaisons to Committees and Councils

-Each year, the president appoints every board member to serve as the liaison to one or more committees/groups.
+Each year, the president appoints every board member to serve as the liaison to one or more committees/councils/groups.
 A board liaison is responsible for the following interactions with their assigned groups:

-- 1. Communicate regularly with committee chair to stay up to date on committee projects and activities. - 2.
-Contact the committee chair before each board meeting to become fully informed about relevant agenda items. - 3.
-Submit and present committee agenda items to the board. - 4.
-Promptly notify the committee chair of pertinent board discussion or action. - 5.
-Manage committee matters as they arise. - 6.
-Recommend/approve appointments of committee members and approve renewals of committee members and chairs. - 7.
-Provide input to the president about current or past committee members who are potential chair candidates.
+- 1. Communicate regularly with the chair to stay up to date on committee projects and activities. - 2.
+Contact the chair before each board meeting to become fully informed about relevant agenda items. - 3.
+Submit and present agenda items to the board. - 4.
+Promptly notify the chair of pertinent board discussion or action. - 5.
+Manage matters as they arise. - 6.
+Recommend/approve appointments of members and approve renewals of members and chairs. - 7.
+Provide input to the president about current or past members who are potential chair candidates.